 WHAT IS PRIORITY REGISTRATION??!!

-Beginning April 1st through April 12th all currently enrolled students will register for Summer and Fall 2013 classes.
-We call this priority registration because you get priority over any new students who come to MTSU for the first time during summer or fall.
+Beginning April 7th through April 18th all currently enrolled students have the opportunity to register for Summer and Fall 2014 classes.
+We call this priority registration because you get priority over any new students who are just starting at MTSU for the first time.
 Unsure where to start?
 Below are some tips and tricks to help you get registered.

-1. Meet with Academic Advisor - ALL FRESHMEN and many other students are required to meet with an advisor before they can register for classes.
-After returning from Spring Break you should schedule that appointment.
+1. Meet with your Academic Advisor - ALL FIRST YEAR STUDENTS and many other students are required to meet with an advisor before they can register for classes.
 If you wait until your registration date, your advisor may not have an appointment available for several days.
-Meeting with an advisor is crucial to the success of all students.
-Advisors like to check in with students to see how they are progressing in their current courses and help students plan out which courses to take for the upcoming semester.
-If you are unsure who your advisor is, you can log on to your RaiderNet account to get the name and contact information for your advisor.
-In the event that no one is listed you can call the University College Advising Center (898-2339) for assistance in getting an appointment for advising.
+Meeting with an advisor is a crucial part of your academic success.
+Advisors like to check in with you to see how you are progressing in your current courses and to help you plan out which courses to take for the upcoming semester.
+If you do not know who your advisor is, you can log on to your RaiderNet account to get the name and contact information for your advisor.
 Click here for more help on how to schedule your advising appointment.

-2. Account Holds - You may have a hold on your account preventing you from registering.
-These holds are placed for various reasons and it is important that you know what these holds are and how to get them cleared before your registration date.
-You can check your holds via your RaiderNet account for more information regarding each hold that is placed.
-An advisor may place a hold on a student’s accounts that requires them to come in for advising before they can register.
-All freshmen will have an advising hold!
-(Please note that advising holds will not show up on RaiderNet until March 30th due to the March 29th deadline to withdraw with a grade of "W".)
-You may also have an account balance hold for university charges (e.g. parking tickets or charges from health services).
-Waiting until the last minute to get these holds cleared will delay your registration.
+2. View Account Holds - You may have a hold on your account preventing you from registering.
+These holds are placed for various reasons and it is important that you know what these holds are and how to get them cleared prior to your registration date.
+You can check your holds via your RaiderNet account for more information regarding each hold.
+If you are a first year student your advisor will place a hold on your account that requires you to come in for advising before you can register.
+Please note that advising holds will not show up on RaiderNet until March 29th.
+You may also have a hold placed on your account due to an outstanding account balance (such as parking tickets or charges from Health Services).
+Clear your holds as soon as possible because waiting until the last minute may delay your registration.